Table of Contents

 The way these contacts respond to your request and acknowledge your questions will also reveal much about the work environment and culture.
-Speaking to professionals from your target department might give you a glimpse into day-to-day functions and project management.
-Further, you may even enjoy other professional networking benefits- strengthening your professional network and receiving a referral for your target job.
+Speaking to professionals from your target department might give you a glimpse into the day-to-day functions and project management.
+Further, you may even enjoy other professional networking benefits, such as, strengthening your professional network and receiving a referral for your target job.

 4. Ask questions in your interview